gimphammer/fastfind/README.md

 - fdd [class-name] -- find all the class derived from the class named by [class-name],

 - fdc [class-name] -- find who is the father class for  [class-name]

+- fdf [function-name] -- find the definition of function

 - ff [symbol]  [file-in-relative-path] -- find all the symbol named by [symbol] in the [file-in-relative-path]